kotlin-orm/ktorm/hexo-docs/source/en/quick-start.md

 where (t_employee.department_id = ?) and (t_employee.name like ?)
 ```

 That's the magic of Kotlin, writing a query with Ktorm is easy and natural, the generated SQL is exactly corresponding to the origin Kotlin code.
-And moreover, it's strong typed, the compiler will check your codes before it runs, and you will be benefit from the IDE's intelligent sense and code completion.
+And moreover, it's strong-typed, the compiler will check your codes before it runs, and you will be benefited from the IDE's intelligent sense and code completion.

 Dynamic query based on conditions: